 There are 13 Presidential libraries in the United States.
 FDR had the first one and George W. Bush is the most recent one – located in Dallas, Texas.

-To date, I’ve been to the libraries of Clinton, Ford, Truman, Carter and Lincoln.
+To date, I’ve been to the libraries of Clinton, Ford, Truman, Carter, both Bushes, Johnson, Eisenhower, Hoover, and Lincoln.
 The Lincoln Museum is probably my favorite as it’s laid out so brilliantly and lets you see so many great Lincoln artifacts up close.
 All of the libraries have great pieces from the Presidency at the time – Ford’s library features tools used in the infamous Watergate break in that brought down Richard Nixon.
 The Carter library in Atlanta has the sweater he wore on national television during an energy crisis address to the country.
 The “red phone” from the Oval office is kinda cool, too.

 While the Carter library clearly took some liberties with controversial matters that happened under President Carter (Iran hostages, inflation, gas shortages, etc.) it’s not unusual for these libraries to tell the story of their administration through rose colored glasses.
 One reason I enjoyed the Lincoln Presidential Museum so much is that they showed both sides of his administration in both film and exhibits on slavery, the Emancipation Proclamation and of course, the Civil War.